As a babysitter, you're in charge of the children that you're looking after. That includes in the case of an emergency like a fire.

 Before opening a door, feel it first.
 You don't know if it will be hot from a fire on the other side.

-Get a safe distance away from the home and make sure everyone is okay.
+Once you and the children are out safely, get a safe distance away from the home and make sure everyone is okay.

-If you're trapped in a room and there's no getting past the fire, close the door and seal around it as best as you can.
+If you're trapped in a room and there's no getting past the fire, close the door, and seal around it as best as you can.

 Use a cloth or towel and wedge it under the door to stop smoke from coming into the room.
 If you have access to water in the room you're in, getting the cloth wet first will help as well.